A01745419/Career_Projects/README.md

 3rd Semester

 1. C++ / implementation of data structures to understand botnet presence in network accesses.
 (Team).
+2. Assembler (MARIE Simulator) / program to store the first 50 measurements in memory that takes as reference a sensor that delivers a reading through a bus parallel at a rate of 12 bits/ms.
-2. Arduino / SQL / PHP / temperature_humidity and co2 sensor readings monitoring station for IoT.
+3. Arduino / SQL / PHP / temperature_humidity and co2 sensor readings monitoring station for IoT.
 (With 1 friend).

+4th Semester
+1. Unity / SQL / Typescript / PHP / 2D videogame for Percussive Arts Society that is connected by APIS to a database that leads to a data warehouse for decision making.

 Acknowledgments